Keurig vs French press (Which’s the best Coffee maker)

 French Press does require some brewing experience since you have to select the right coffee grounds, steep them for enough time, and push the plunger accurately.
 Otherwise, you might end up with muddy coffee, which is what many people experience when they use French Press for the first time.

-One of the best things about French presses is that they are very affordable, you can buy a good one for under 30 bucks, and also that they are portable and lightweight, making them ideal for camping and hiking trips.
+One of the best things about French presses is that they are very affordable, you can buy a good one for under 30 bucks, and they are portable and lightweight, making them ideal for camping and hiking trips.

 There are multiple types of French presses available.
 The most popular one is glass, followed by stainless steel insulated French presses.
 Ceramic presses are also available, but they are not very popular.